 Glossy Finish Tiles

-Glossy finishes bring light into a space, particularly good to give the illusion of larger showers - so they can be a great choice depending on how you find these pros and cons relate to your bathroom's needs for function and aesthetics:
+Glossy finishes bring light into a space, which is particularly good to give the illusion of larger showers—so they can be a great choice depending on how you find these pros and cons relate to your bathroom's needs for function and aesthetics:

 Glossy tiles are manageable.
 They are easy to maintain and clean.
 You do not need to do forceful scrubbing compared to matte tiles.
 Just using a mop, you can sweep away dirt and stain.

 Glossy tiles reflect the surface and bounce lights around the space.
 If you have a small bathroom, you can use glossy tiles for the walls so that the area looks larger and brighter.
 These are also excellent for small rooms that take less light.